DataDog/hiring-engineers/answers.md

 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

+You first have to create two files.
+The python file which executes the check, and the yaml file that calls the python file.
+The files must have the same name with the respective file extension.
+In this example, both files are named checkvalue.
 ```
 [root@wordpress checks.d]# cat checkvalue.py